Most teams don’t struggle with leave compliance because they don’t care. They struggle because it isn’t built to be simple.

 It becomes clearer when:

-Leave is personal.
-And the moments it supports, recovery, caregiving, family, matters.
+And the moments it supports, recovery, caregiving, family matters.

 Compliance should support those moments.
 Not make them harder to navigate.